grossvater/adrian/README.md

-A script that helps you monitor your case pending in a rommanian court of law.
+A script that helps you monitor your case pending in a romanian court of law.

 For details about the public API used by the script, see [here](http://portal.just.ro/SitePages/acces.aspx).